cs1302uga/cs1302-tutorials/web/http.rst

 |HttpRequest| to |get_a_license|_ using the |GitHubApi|_.
 According to
-GitHub's API documentation, they recommend setting the "Accept" header when building a request -- headers are one way to provide an HTTP server with more information about a requst.
+GitHub's API documentation, they recommend setting the "Accept" header when building a request -- headers are one way to provide an HTTP server with more information about a request.
 Here is the code:

 .. code-block:: java